-The purpose of this study was to examine pharmacological and psychological interventions for smokers over 50.
 The overall goals of this line of research were to prevent relapse to cigarette smoking, and to understand the processes related to smoking and relapse.
 The specific aims of the current study were to test a series of hypotheses about the efficacy and cost-effectiveness of long-term, tailored interventions in chronic, older smokers and the interaction of these interventions with gender and depression.
 Participants were 50 years or older and smoker 10 or more cigarettes per day.
 Baseline assessments includes measures of smoking behavior, nicotine dependence, depression diagnosis, demographics and life circumstances and measures of anger, depression and mood disturbance, stress, social support, health status, motivation for changed and drug and alcohol use.

 are designated in this study